 (ii) VR hardware and software will help generate or create computer-generated 3D images and video and this output is cast to a lens mounted on goggles or headset.
 The headset is strapped onto the user’s head over the eyes, such that the user is visually immersed in the content they are viewing.

 (iii) The person viewing the content can use gaze for the gesture to select and browse through the 3D content or can use hand controllers such as gloves.
 The controllers and gaze control will help track the movement of the user’s body and to place the simulated images and videos in the display appropriately such that there will be a change in perception.

 By moving your head to look left, right, up, and down, you can replicate these motions inside of VR because the headset has head motion or tracking sensors by either tracking the eye or head.
-Sensors on controllers can also be used to collect stimuli response information from the body and send back to the VR system to improve immersion experience.
+Sensors on controllers can also be used to collect stimuli response information from the body and send it back to the VR system to improve the immersion experience.

-The below image is an example to understand the sense of touch and feel in VR: A user using VR gloves and hand avatar to browse through and interact with VR content.
+The below image is an example to understand the sense of touch and feel in VR: A user using VR gloves and a hand avatar to browse through and interact with VR content.
 The glove transmits the motion from the hand to the VR computing or processing unit or system and reflects action on the display.
 The VR will also transmit the stimulus back to the user.

 (iv) Hence, it has two important things; computer vision to help understand objects and position tracking to help track user movement to place the objects effectively on the display and to change the perception so that the user can “see the world”.

-(v) It also comprises of other optional devices such as audio headphones, cameras, and sensors to track user movements and feed it to computer or phone, and wired or wireless connections.
+(v) It also comprises other optional devices such as audio headphones, cameras, and sensors to track user movements and feed it to a computer or phone, and wired or wireless connections.
 These are used to improve user experience.

 Virtual reality has diverse applications.
-While most of the applications dwell on gaming, it is also finding it’s usage in medicine, engineering, manufacturing, design, education and training, and many other fields.
+While most of the applications dwell on gaming, it is also finding its usage in medicine, engineering, manufacturing, design, education and training, and many other fields.